 Statute of Limitations

-You have two years from the date of the accident within which to issue proceedings.
-If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to discuss these.
+You have two years from the accident date within which to issue proceedings.
+If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to talk about these.

 Claims Involving a Minor

-Where the plaintiff is under 18 years old, they may not bring a claim forward themselves.
+Where the plaintiff is under 18, they may not bring a claim forward.
 There are two options open to minor claimants.
-A parent or guardian can make a claim on their behalf under the ‘next friend rule.’
-Awards made in such circumstances will be withheld by the courts until the child turns 18.
+A parent or guardian can claim on their behalf under the ‘next friend rule.’
+The courts will withhold awards made in such circumstances until the child turns 18.
 Alternatively, they can wait until they turn 18 and bring the claim themselves; however, they must do so within two years of their 18th birthday.
-To learn more about the statute of limitation for a personal injury claim, click here.
+Click here to learn more about the statute of limitation for a personal injury claim.

 Our team

-From the moment of your first contact with CL to the completion of your case, our team listen, care and act with empathy, whatever the extent of your injury.
-Our teams have the understanding and expertise to ensure that your injury is professionally and properly dealt with to ensure the best outcome for you in the circumstances of your case.
-Our team will manage your case and keep you fully informed of progress on a regular basis.
+From your first contact with CL to completing your case, our team listens, cares and acts with empathy, whatever the extent of your injury.
+Our teams have the understanding and expertise to make sure that your injury is professionally and adequately dealt with to ensure the best outcome for you in your case.
+Our team will regularly manage your case and keep you informed of progress.
 Our commitment and service to you will include;

-If you want to take legal action over a personal injury, you should consult our injury solicitors, who are members of the Law Society’s injury accreditation scheme and clinical negligence accreditation scheme.
+Suppose you want to take legal action over a personal injury.
+In that case, you should consult our injury solicitors, who are members of the Law Society’s injury accreditation scheme and clinical negligence accreditation scheme.

 Coleman Legal LLP